 4 – How many monorails are there?

 There are actually 12 monorails in the entire fleet.
 You can tell each of them apart by their different colors.
 The colors are Black, Blue, Coral, Gold, Green, Lime, Orange, Peach, Red, Silver, Teal, and Yellow.
 There used to be a Pink and a Purple monorail.
-They were involved in an accident in 2009 that resulted in a fatality, so portions of these two monorails were used to create the Teal monorail.
+Portions of these two monorails were used to create the Teal monorail.

 3 – How to avoid or handle the crowds.